-Alaris recognizes that the determination of the fair value of its investments at fair value becomes more judgmental the longer the investments are held.
+Alaris recognizes that the determination of the fair value of its investments becomes more judgmental the longer the investments are held.
 The price Alaris pays for its investments is fair value at the time of acquisition.
 Typically, the risk profile and future cash flows expected from the individual investments change over time.
 Alaris' valuation model incorporates these factors each reporting period.
 Alaris typically estimates the fair value of the investments by calculating the discounted cash flow of the future distributions for preferred equity and debt instruments carried at fair value.
-Alaris estimates the fair value of its common equity investments using discounted cash flows of the underlying business.
+Alaris estimates the fair value of its common equity investments using discounted cash flows or capitalized cash flows of the underlying business.
 Key assumptions used in the valuation of the preferred unit investments include the discount rate, terminal value growth rate and estimates relating to changes in future distributions.
-Key assumptions used in the valuation of the alaris value growth rate and estimated future cash flows.
+Key assumptions used in the valuation of the common equity investments include the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows.
 Alaris also considers the maximum repurchase price outlined in the respective partnership agreement in all fair value adjustments of investments.

-For each individual Partner, Alaris considered a number of different discount rate factors including what industry they operate in, the size of the entity, the health of the balance sheet and the ability of the historical earnings to cover the future distributions.
-This was supported by the historical yield of the original investment, current investing yields, and the current yield of the Trust's publicly traded units and of other similar public companies.
+For each individual Partner, Alaris considered a number of different discount rate and cash flow multiple factors including what industry they operate in, the size of the entity, the health of the balance sheet and the ability of the historical earnings to cover the future distributions.
+This was supported by the historical yield of the original investment, current investing yields, and the current yield of other similar public companies.
 Cash flows have been discounted at rates ranging from 12.5% - 19.5%.

-For the year ended December 31, 2020, the Trust has made estimates of the impact of the COVID-19 pandemic as it relates to each Partner's business in determining the fair value of each investment.
+For the year ended December 31, 2021, the Trust has made estimates of the impact of the COVID-19 pandemic as it relates to each Partner's business in determining the fair value of each investment.
 Assumptions that were assessed and adjusted, where required, for each Partner included: